-To ensure that children become competent readers, Kings Worthy Primary School uses ‘Letters and Sounds’ to structure its teaching of phonics.
+To ensure that children become competent readers, Kings Worthy Primary School uses ‘Letters and Sounds’ to structure our teaching of phonics.
 The children are taught daily phonics lessons which begin on entry to the school in Foundation Stage.
-These lessons are organised so that children are introduced to the sound that letters of the alphabet make whilst also learning high frequency ‘red’ tricky words e.g. was.
+These lessons are organised so that children are introduced to the sound that letters of the alphabet make whilst also learning high frequency tricky words e.g. was.
 Notes from the Phonics workshop give more information about the teaching of phonics and ideas to support your child at home.